allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 In ClearML, parameters are split into 3 sections:
 - User Properties - Modifiable section that can be edited post execution.
-- Hyperparameters - Individual parameters for configuration
+- Hyperparameters - Individual parameters for configuration.
 - Configuration Objects - Usually configuration files (Json \ YAML) or python objects.

 These sections are further broken down into sub-sections (General \ Args \ TF_Define) for convenience.